Updated: March 20th, 2022

 Go Hiking in the Kananaskis

-With towering mountains and beautiful pine forests, there’s really no better place to strap on the boots and go for a hike.
+With towering mountains and beautiful pine forests, there’s no better place to strap on the boots and go for a hike.
 From easy to difficult, there are all sorts of stunning hikes in Kananaskis Country.
 Many are day trips but some are multi-day adventures as well.
 Regardless of the one you choose, you’ll fall in love with the scenery and will always want to return.

 Go Camping in the Mountains